SaharAvr/git-commitai-cli/CONTRIBUTING.md

 ### Code Style

 - We use ESLint and Prettier for code formatting
-- Run `yarn lint` to check for style issues
+- Run `npm run lint` to check for style issues
-- Run `yarn format` to automatically fix style issues
+- Run `npm run format` to automatically fix style issues

 ### Testing

 - Write tests for new features and bug fixes
-- Run `yarn test` to execute the test suite
+- Run `npm test` to execute the test suite
-- Run `yarn test:coverage` to check test coverage
+- Run `npm run test:coverage` to check test coverage
 - Maintain or improve the current test coverage

 ### Documentation